wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/payment.md

 # How to Receive Payments on Your Site

-You can prodive your customers with the ability to make payments in WAVES, Neutrino, Ethereum or any other asset.
+You can provide your customers with the ability to make payments in WAVES, Neutrino, Ethereum or any other asset.

-The easiest way is to use Waves.Exchange Payment API developed by Waves.Exchange team.
+The easiest way is to use Waves.Exchange Client Payment API developed by Waves.Exchange team.
 Compose a payment URL in the following format:

 ```http
 https://waves.exchange/#send/{assetId}?recipient={yourAddress}&amount={amount}&referrer={yourDomain}&strict